hetykai/V2Ray-Android/README.md

 # V2Ray for Android

 * If you don't know what is V2Ray, please see to [V2Ray official website](http://www.v2ray.com).
-* This is an unofficial V2Ray client for Android, using [V2Ray official core](https://github.com/v2ray/v2ray-core).
+* This is a third-party V2Ray client for Android, using [V2Ray official core](https://github.com/v2ray/v2ray-core).

 ## How to Use